Enisseo/ephl/README.md

 Do you really need more (or less) than that?
 You can even write or use a lot of PHP functions to ease the most common tasks in templates, if any ("trim", "str_replace" and so on).
-And if you use the Controllers, you can replace blocks by function calls and inheritance.
+And if you use the Controllers, you can replace blocks by method calls and inheritance.

 ### The ugly ###

-Maybe you'd say to me: "And what about code injection, mor*n?!".
-Do you really expect me to reply to insults?
+Now you'll tell me: "And what about code injection, mor*n?!".
 OK.
 Code injections are possible when a/ the code in your database is not safe or b/ you do not properly escape special chars when displaying a value to HTML.

 This is why I've come with these two functions, "html()" and "javascript()" and I use the shorttag "<?=VAL?>": it allows you to easily add clean text, but more, it **makes your errors obvious to everyone**!
 When you are